 Other general documents with additional information on the topic of asset recovery will also be available, such as:

-- i.
-The reports, analysis and documents produced by GELAVEX in recent years in relation to international cooperation and forfeiture; - ii.
-Case studies of asset recovery that can serve as a reference and considered good practices.
+i.
+The reports, analysis and documents produced by GELAVEX and its strategic partners in relation to international cooperation and forfeiture;

+ii.
+Case studies of asset recovery that can serve as a reference for OAS member States.